phpcoder/doorbell-customize/README.md

 ## Cross-compile binaries for arm5l
+This project includes some cross-compiled binaries suitable for the use with the compatible hardware.
+In case you want to customize the devices with a different CPU type, you need to set up your own toolchain.

-To use binaries working on an exotic target architecture such as `HiSilicon hi3518ev200 arm5l` you need to cross-compile those binaries using an appropriate toolchain and configuring [buildroot](http://nightly.buildroot.org/manual.html#_buildroot_quick_start).
+To create binaries working on an exotic target architectures such as `HiSilicon hi3518ev200 arm5l` you need to cross-compile those binaries using an appropriate toolchain and configuring [buildroot](http://nightly.buildroot.org/manual.html#_buildroot_quick_start).
 Detailed instructions can be found elsewhere.
-Useful here may be info about some compilation flags to set and the use of proper compiler, as `arm-buildroot-linux-uclibcgnueabi-gcc`:
+As a side note, for the target `HiSilicon hi3518ev200 arm5l` the compiler `arm-buildroot-linux-uclibcgnueabi-gcc` was used with the following compilation flags:

 ```
 CFLAGS=-Wall --static -O2
 CFLAGS+=-march=armv5te -mcpu=arm926ej-s -mtune=arm926ej-s -msoft-float -mfloat-abi=soft
 ```

-To cross-compile binaries, needed for this project, the following libraries should be cross-compiled first.
+To create binaries, needed for this project, the following libraries should be cross-compiled first.
 * [OpenSSL](https://github.com/openssl/openssl)
 * [Zlib](https://www.zlib.net/)

-Finally we may cross-compile missing binaries using some instructions:
+Finally, some instructions on the required binaries:
 * [busybox](https://www.busybox.net/)
 * [reredirect](https://github.com/jerome-pouiller/reredirect/)
 * [curl](http://www.matteomattei.com/how-to-cross-compile-curl-library-with-ssl-and-zlib-support/)
 * [mosquitto_pub](https://github.com/eclipse/mosquitto)

-Here cross-compiled binaries are provided which maybe useful for those, who has a compatible hardware.

 ## Credits